Women in law in the United Kingdom: Barristers and solicitors

 Thus, in 1922, Ivy Williams was the first woman called to the bar (although she never practiced), and Helena Normanton became the first practising female barrister in the UK.
 In September 2018 a barristers' chambers was renamed in her honour.
 Williams was also the first woman to teach law at an English university, On November 19, 1923, (Maria) Alice Phillips became the first Jewish woman barrister in England and Wales, called to the bar by Middle Temple.
 In 2022, Jessikah Inaba became the first Black visually-impaired (female) barrister in the United Kingdom.

 Regarding solicitors, Madge Easton Anderson became the first female solicitor in the United Kingdom in 1920 upon being admitted to practice law in Scotland.
 In 1922, Carrie Morrison, Mary Pickup, Mary Sykes, and Maud Crofts became the first women in England to qualify as solicitors; Morrison was the first of them admitted as a solicitor.
-Kathleen Hoahing became the first female to qualify as a solicitor in Britain in 1927, though she would relocate soon afterwards to China.
+Kathleen Hoahing became the first woman to qualify as a solicitor in Britain in 1927, though she would relocate soon afterwards to China.
 In 2006, Eleanor Sharpston became the first female from UK appointed as an Advocate General of the European Court of Justice.